Description

 About this resource

-Nathan Birr is the author of twenty novels and short stories, an elder in his church, and a lover of truth and liberty.
-When not writing, he enjoys relaxing with family, traveling, and watching college football.
-He lives in Sheboygan, Wisconsin, with his wife of nearly seventeen years, Sierra.
+Nathan Birr is the author of novels, short stories, and nonfiction, an elder in his church, and a lover of truth and liberty.
+He lives in Sheboygan, Wisconsin, with his wife, Sierra, and their family.